Frequently Asked Questions

 6. Sip and enjoy.
 Most of the leaves should have sunk to the bottom.

-7. When you've drunk down to the last bit of tea, just enough to cover the leaves, fill it up again with boiling water and repeat.
+7. When you've drunk down to the last bit of tea with just enough liquid to cover the leaves, fill the vessel up again with boiling water and repeat.
 You can do this until there's no flavour left.

 In general, if your tea is too bitter, you might need either less tea, or to brew more tea for less time.